Genez-io/genezio/README.md

   - [MultiversX](https://github.com/Genez-io/genezio-examples/tree/master/typescript/multiversx) - an example on an integration with the MultiversX blockchain.
 The application queries the balance of an existing account.

 <!-- # Features -->

+# How does Genezio work?

+Genezio is using JSON RPC 2.0 to facilitate the communication between SDK and your class.
+Your functions are deployed in the Genezio infrastructure.
+The functions are not executed on a long lasting Virtual Machine.
+Instead, our system uses a serverless approach.
+Whenever a request is received, your code is loaded and executed.
+This is more cost and energy efficient.
+However, the developer needs to take into account the following - the values of the global variables are not persistent between runs.

 # Documentation